Dealing with Finances During Divorce

-2) Protect Your Children (if you have any).
+Protect your children (if you have any)

 As you grieve, your children grieve with even less understanding of the situation than you have.
 Try not to use your children (young or adult) as a sounding board or as leverage against your ex-partner.

-3) Education is Important.
+Education is important

 There are some amazing books written by those who have gone through divorce that can give great direction regarding legal advice, emotional support and ways to move forward in a healthy manner.
 Libraries and bookstores are full of amazing resources.
 Make sure you are aware of the child support guidelines in your area.
 The Department of Justice Canada has a lot of information regarding this issue.
 Maintenance Enforcement is set up to help ensure individuals meet their obligations to pay spousal and child support under the terms of their court orders and certain agreements.

 Keep a record of where everything is financially at the time of the separation.
-Take stock of your bank account, investment, credit card and loan balances.
+Take stock of your bank account, investments, credit card and loan balances.
 Try to get an assessment of the value of your assets such as your home, vehicles and recreational vehicles.
 If you are dealing with a lot of joint debt, close any joint cards from further purchases and if necessary, apply for your own card.
 Notify your creditors if you are unable to make your payments and explain why.
 Most creditors are willing to work out a repayment plan with you if they are aware of the situation from the beginning.
-If the debt is overwhelming, consider meeting with a credit counsellor to discuss your options regarding getting the debt paid off.
+If the debt is overwhelming, consider meeting with a counsellor to discuss your options regarding getting the debt paid off.

 Get a current copy of your credit report to be aware of what is showing.
-There are two credit-reporting agencies in Canada: Equifax and TransUnion.
+There are two credit reporting agencies in Canada: Equifax and TransUnion.
 We recommend getting your report from both companies.
 It is important to notify them of the date of your separation so that they will split your credit files from each other.
 Make sure you are both clear on who is taking care of which bills until the separation is complete.
 Nothing can damage your credit rating faster than late or missing payments due to miscommunication.
 If you feel you may be more responsible to deal with paying the bills, take care of it yourself and if possible, have your ex-partner contribute.